Next: Finding the root of

 positive definite.
 This is forbidden due to theorem 2.
 We can see

-that for any value of , there is a corresponding value of
+, there is a corresponding value of

 .
 Geometrically, H is indefinite, so the model function